Segovia vs Toledo: Choosing a Madrid Day Trip

 If you want to forgo visiting Segovia independently and would rather head on an organised tour to the city from Madrid, then there are plenty of options to choose from.

-If you want transport to and from Segovia from Madrid along with a special activity, consider booking this hot air balloon ride that also includes pick-up and drop-off from Madrid.
+If you want transport included to and from Segovia from Madrid along with a special activity, consider booking this hot air balloon ride that also includes pick-up and drop-off from Madrid.

 Toledo

-Toledo is arguably the most popular day trip from the Spanish capital.
 Known as the “city of three cultures,” there is a lot of history to take in in this small but bustling little city.
-Absolutely beautiful and packed with sites, it makes for an excellent day trip destination to explore.
+Absolutely beautiful and packed with sites, it makes for an excellent day trip destination to explore and I know I was instantly charmed by it’s beauty as soon as we started walking from the train station.

 Accessibility